gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   To support DTLS 1.2 close_notify behavior and avoid any uncertainty related to rekeying, a DTLS/SCTP protocol message ({{Control-Message}}) sent as protected SCTP user message is defined with it own PPID to enable the DTLS/SCTP layer to know that it is targeting the remote DTLS/SCTP function and act on the request to close in a controlled fashion.
+   To support DTLS 1.2 close_notify behavior and avoid any uncertainty related to rekeying, a DTLS/SCTP protocol message ({{Control-Message}}) sent as protected SCTP user message is defined, with its own PPID, to inform the DTLS/SCTP layer that it is targeting the remote DTLS/SCTP function and act on the request to close in a controlled fashion.